 Image from Journal of Neurology

-Treatment for Left Neglect
+Treatment for Left Side Neglect After Stroke

 - Prism adaptation.
 Prism glasses contain special lenses that pull items from the left into the central visual space.
 This helps stroke patients with left neglect notice more of their environment.
 It’s a compensation technique that should be paired with other restorative treatments like visual scanning training.